heiskr/u/README.md

 Tuples are defined with `[]`.
 Tuples are zero-indexed.
 The falsy value of tuple is the empty tuple, `[]`.
 Tuples are immutable.
-Tuples can only store other immutable data types, such as boolean, number, string, tuple, and map.
+Tuples can only store other immutable data types, such as boolean, number, text, tuple, and map.

 ```
 [1 2 3]